pins/tutorials/Exercise1/README.md

     ```

-7. After the software is loaded, it will reboot and present you with a SONiC/PINS login prompt.
+7. After the software is loaded, it will reboot and present you with a SONiC login prompt.

 #### Aboot Installer